The National Food Strategy is the first independent review of England’s entire food system for 75 years.

 - Delivers all this in an efficient and cost-effective way.

-Towards the end of 2019, we will publish a rigorous, evidence-based analysis of the current food system.
+Early in 2020 we will publish a rigorous, evidence-based analysis of the current food system.
 This will include examinations of the various existing outcomes – good and bad – and the power structures and economics that deliver them.

-In early 2020, we will then look at what needs to be done to get us from A to B: to transform the food system we have today into something better for the future.
+We will then look at what needs to be done to get us from A to B: to transform the food system we have today into something better for the future.
 Many of these decisions cannot be mathematically or economically calculated.
 They will require careful balancing of the evidence, along with moral and aesthetic judgements.
 For example, what do we want our countryside to look like?
 How far do we want the state to go in protecting us from our own “bad diets”?

 These are things that the National Food Strategy team cannot decide, nor should the government decree.
 So, we will be creating Citizens’ Assemblies to debate the possible futures and actions that could be taken to get there.